systembolaget/Physical-computing-potentiometer-tutorials-1b-12-bit-PWM-with-Timer-1-mode-selector-motor-control/README.md

-# Physical computing potentiometer tutorials - 12-bit PWM with Timer 1, mode selector, motor control
+# Physical computing potentiometer tutorials - 12-bit Timer 1 PWM, mode selector, motor control, filter

 Control anything with a single potentiometer.
 How to filter and code for using potentiometers with Arduino